MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Introduction

 \section{Introduction}

-It is now well established that the luminous parts of galaxies are surrounded by a large reservoir of low-density, diffuse gas called the circumgalactic medium (CGM), extending out to several hundreds of kpc.
+It is now well established that the luminous parts of galaxies are surrounded by a large reservoir of low-density, diffuse gas called the circumgalactic medium (CGM).
 The CGM serves as a bridge between galaxies and the intergalactic medium (IGM).
+However, there is no consensus on the actual extent of this medium surrounding galaxies.

 Absorption line spectroscopy of bright background sources such as quasars paved the way to study these elusive media, which are otherwise difficult to detect in emission.
 The advancement of sensitive space-based detectors such as the Cosmic Origin Spectrograph (COS) onboard the Hubble Space Telescope ($HST$) has drastically increased our ability to study the diffuse gas around galaxies over the last two decades.
 Several surveys have established the connections between the CGM and many key galaxy properties using absorption line spectroscopy of background quasars \citep[e.g.,][]{Tumlinson_2017,Peroux_2020}.
 Alongside the rapidly accumulating data from galaxy surveys to probe the CGM, the advent of new physical prescriptions for gas flows with new numerical methods and faster computers continues to pose fundamental questions about galaxy formation and evolution.
 Theoretical studies indeed suggest that the distribution of gas and metals surrounding galaxies is intricately linked to processes such as gas accretion, galactic winds, mergers, and stripping that dictate galactic evolution \citep[e.g.,][]{Rahmati_2016,Voort_19,Oppenheimer_20,Appleby_22, Mitchell_22}.
 It is thus crucial to map the distributions of diffuse matter surrounding galaxies with a range of galaxy properties (e.g., stellar mass ($M_*$), star formation rate (SFR), specific-SFR (sSFR)) to gain insight into such physical processes.

 The semi-empirical relation between the stellar mass to halo mass ratio ($M_*/M_{\rm halo}$) as a function of $M_{\rm halo}$ shows a peak at $M_{\rm halo}\approx 10^{12}$~\Msun, suggesting that these halos are most efficient in converting baryons into stars \citep[e.g.,][]{Conroy_2006,Behroozi_2013,Behroozi_2019}.
 It is not well understood why halos of a certain mass have higher star formation efficiencies (SFE).
 Energy and momentum feedback due to supernovae (SNe) and active galactic nuclei (AGN) is thought to suppress the SFE for the low-mass and high-mass halos, respectively \citep[see e.g.,][]{Bower_2006, Somerville_2008, Crain_2015} .
 Theoretical models suggest two distinct modes of gas accretion depending on the halo mass: (a) ``hot mode'' for galaxies with $M_{\rm halo}>10^{12}$~\Msun\ and (b) ``cold mode'' for galaxies with $M_{\rm halo}<10^{12}$~\Msun\ \citep[see e.g.,][]{keres, Voort_2011}.
 The halos of masses $\approx10^{12}$~\Msun\ benefits from both the modes.
 Thus, the higher SFE for these halos may be related to the gas accretion process.
 It is therefore essential to probe how the cool, neutral gas reservoir surrounding galaxies changes as a function of stellar/halo mass.